-From time-to-time, the Group investigates, and becomes aware of governmental authorities' investigations into, allegations of misconduct against Group companies.
-The Group cooperates with the authorities' investigations, where appropriate, including with the Department of Justice ("DOJ") and the Office of Foreign Assets Control ("OFAC") in the United States, which are conducting an investigation into suspicions of breach of sanctions.
-Potential fines, penalties or other consequences cannot currently be assessed.
+From time-to-time, the Group investigates, and becomes aware of governmental authorities' investigations into, allegations of misconduct, including alleged breach of sanctions and allegations of corruption, against Group companies.
+The Group cooperates with the authorities' investigations, where appropriate, including with the US Department of Justice ("DOJ") and the Office of Foreign Assets Control ("OFAC") of the US Department of the Treasury in the United States, which are conducting investigations into suspicions of breach of sanctions.
 As the investigations are ongoing, it is not possible to identify the timescale in which these matters might be resolved.

-Please refer to the "Contingent liabilities and financial commitments" section on pages 52 to 93 for details of contingent liabilities applicable to the Group.
+Please refer to the "Contingent liabilities and financial commitments" section on pages 54 to 91 for details of contingent liabilities applicable to the Group.